Chesterfield, Missouri

 Chesterfield is a city in St. Louis County, Missouri, United States.
 It is a western suburb of St. Louis.
-As of the 2020 census, the population was 49,999, making it the state's fourteenth-largest city.
+As of the 2020 census, the population was 49,999, making it the state's 14th most populous city.
 The broader valley of Chesterfield was originally referred to as "Gumbo Flats", derived from its soil, which though very rich and silty, resembled gumbo when wet.

 History

 Ancient history

 Present-day Chesterfield is known to have been a site of Native American inhabitation for thousands of years.
 A site in western Chesterfield containing artwork and carvings has been dated as 4,000 years old.
 A Mississippian site, dated to around the year 1000, containing the remains of what have been identified as a market and ceremonial center, is also located in modern Chesterfield.

 Historical communities

 The present-day city of Chesterfield is made up of several smaller historical communities, including: